CiscoDevNet/intersight-powershell/docs/Initialize-IntersightVnicPlacementSettings.md

 ```

 ### -SwitchId
 The fabric port to which the vNICs will be associated.\n* `None` - Fabric Id is not set to either A or B for the standalone case where the server is not connected to Fabric Interconnects.
-The value &amp;apos;None&amp;apos; should be used.\n* `A` - Fabric A of the FI cluster.\n* `B` - Fabric B of the FI cluster.
+The value &apos;None&apos; should be used.\n* `A` - Fabric A of the FI cluster.\n* `B` - Fabric B of the FI cluster.

 ```yaml
 Type: VnicPlacementSettings.SwitchIdEnum